lu-sd/personal_blog/src/content/posts/01-borders.md

 ---
 title: "Border in tailwindCss"
 publishedAt: 2023-11-14
-description: "some details about border in tailwindCss mdx"
+description: "some details about border in tailwindCss"
-slug: "tailwindcss-03"
+slug: "tailwindcss-01"
 isPublish: true
 ---